 Those needing help building a support system should work with a patient advocate or social worker.
 These professionals can help you develop a team of friends, family, neighbors and community members to support you through mesothelioma treatment and recovery.

-Emotional support is essential to nurture the mental health of people affected by pleural mesothelioma.
+Emotional support is essential to nurture the mental health of people affected by mesothelioma.